modio/modio-docs/public/en-us/features/authentication/custom-sso-game.md

 Custom SSO uses your studio's identity provider as the single required authentication source for a user to access UGC in your game.
 This is one of our premium features, and the recommended authentication method for any studio with an established login system.

 :::note[Premium Feature]
 Custom SSO is a premium feature.
-Sign up to one of our [advanced service tiers](https://mod.io/pricing) to activate this white label feature, or contact us at developers@mod.io for more information.
+Please contact us at developers@mod.io for more information.
 :::

 For more auth methods, check out our [Authentication](/authentication) guide.